Payame Noor University: Controversies

 Iranian universities faced criticism in early 2007 about their treatment of students who follow the Baháʼí Faith.
 Although religious identification has been removed from entrance exam papers, the state sanctioned persecution of Baháʼís has led to students reportedly being expelled once their religion is discovered.
 The controversy specifically focused on Payame Noor University when an official university letter confirmed the expulsion as government policy.
 Over 30 Baháʼí students have been expelled under the policy.

-Additionally, in 2008, the university declared that Arabic will be the "second language" of the university and that all its services will be offered in Arabic, concurrent with Persian.
+Additionally, in 2008, the university declared that Arabic would be the "second language" of the university and that all its services would be offered in Arabic, concurrent with Persian.

 PNU has been accused of being part of Iran's "publication bazaar," with local politicians and diplomats receiving advanced degrees without efforts or attendance.

 Locations

 As of 2020, PNU has 502 campuses, which include locations in Iran and globally.